imageboss/imageboss-web/README.md

 ## [attrs]
 ### data-imageboss-low-res
-When this option is enabled we will first deliver a blurred, low resolution version of your image while the high resolution one loads in background.
+When this option is enabled we will first deliver low resolution version of your image while the high resolution one loads in background.
 ```html
 <img
     data-imageboss-src="https://mysite.com/image.jpg"